When you import instrument data into LabKey server, assay tools allow you to create a detailed assay design

 Add Fields to the Assay Design

-At this point, we could declare the design finished and save a skeleton design capable of uploading any spreadsheets of the same format.
-But before we finalize the design, we'll add our own fields, in order to capture information about who was operating the instrument and with what settings.
+At this point, we have a skeleton design capable of uploading any spreadsheets of the same format.
+For this tutorial, we'll add our own fields, in order to capture information about who was operating the instrument and with what settings.

 An assay design is composed of different fields.
 There are three types of built-in fields:

 - Data Fields: Can be read from the uploaded file.

 - Run Fields: Are specific to a single file and will be populated by the operator for each file, or run of data.

 - Batch Fields: Apply to groups of runs and are typically populated by the operator once per batch.

 For any fields requiring user entry, we can clarify what users are supposed to enter by customizing the description.
 It is also possible to make user entry more reliable by constraining fields to known sets of values (such as specific machines present in a given lab) and defining data validators and formats to catch common entry errors.

 - Click GenericAssay in the Assay List web part.

 - Select Manage Assay Design > Edit Assay Design.

 - Click the heading for the section Batch Fields.